Effective medium theory for the electrical conductance of random resistor networks which mimic crack-template-based transparent conductive films: Introduction

-where $\rho$ is the resistivity of the material, $w$ and $t$ are the width and the thickness of the rectangular wire, respectively, and $n_\text{E}$ is the number of wire segments per unit area.
+where $\rho$ is the resistivity of the material, $A$ is the crossection of the wire, and $n_\text{E}$ is the number of wire segments per unit area.
 Although the authors considered their method as purely geometrical, in fact, this is a kind of mean-field approach (MFA).
-In the case of random resistor networks, the MFA deals with only one conductor placed in the mean electric field that all other conductors produce, instead of considering of all the conductors in a system.
-The method is based on the fact that in a dense, homogeneous and isotropic two-dimensional RRN, the electric potential is expected to change linearly between two electrodes applied to opposite boundaries of such an RRN. \citet{Kumar2016} supposed that when a potential difference is applied to the opposite border of a sample, the number of conductive wires intersecting an equipotential line is supposed to be $\sqrt{n_E}$ per unit length.
+In the case of RRNs, the MFA deals with only one conductor placed in the mean electric field that all other conductors produce, instead of considering of all the conductors in a system.
+The approach is based on the fact that in a dense, homogeneous and isotropic two-dimensional RRN, the electric potential is expected to change linearly between two electrodes applied to opposite boundaries of such an RRN. \citet{Kumar2016} supposed that when a potential difference is applied to the opposite border of a sample, the number of conductive wires intersecting an equipotential line is supposed to be $\sqrt{n_E}$ per unit length.
 Recently, \citet{Tarasevich2023} demonstrated that this assumption overestimates the intersection number by about 1.5 times.
 More exact formula based on a MFA

 additionally includes the mean length of conductive wires, $ \langle l \rangle$~\cite{Tarasevich2023}.
 Although \eqref{eq:Rsheet} agrees better with the results of direct calculations of electrical conductance than~\eqref{eq:Kumar}, both formulas overestimate the electrical conductivity.